skramm/homog2d/docs/homog2d_manual.md

 It also provides some additional types, derived from these.
 All these implement a comparison operator ( `==` and  `!=`).

+It does not provide exact arithmetic, it relies instead on basic floating-point types for storage and computations, but user can select the underlying type.

 A large part of the API is exposed both as member functions and as free functions.
 Say for example you have a type `AAA` on which you can apply the `foo()` operation.
 Both of these are possible: